 - If you use images, they need ALT text for someone on a screen reader.

-- If you use ANGEL, you can use the tools in the HTML editor to create accessible content.
+- If you use Canvas, you can use the tools in the Rich Content editor to create accessible content.

 - If you use PowerPoint, they can be optimized with a few simple techniques.